glennj/exercism.io/julia/clock/README.md

 # Clock

+Welcome to Clock on Exercism's Julia Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Implement a clock that handles times without dates.

 You should be able to add and subtract minutes to it.